Lindsay Ellis: Noumena (2020–present)

 In early 2020, Ellis co-founded MusicalSplaining, a podcast in which she, accompanied by director and illustrator Kaveh Taherian, discussed a different musical every two weeks.
 It was included in O, The Oprah Magazines top 20 new podcasts of 2020.

 Ellis' debut novel, Axiom's End, a science fiction novel set in 2007, planned as the first book, of five, in the Noumena series. was published by St. Martin's Press on July 21, 2020, and entered The New York Times Best Seller list at number 7 on August 9, as well as appearing on the Los Angeles Times and Wall Street Journal bestseller lists.
 Ellis was subsequently shortlisted for the Astounding Award for Best New Writer, which is given out during the Hugo Award ceremonies.
 In July 2022, Ellis made a guest appearance on MusicalSplaining.
 She also appeared in the final episode of the podcast in December 2023.

 Personal life

 Ellis is bisexual and a vegetarian.
-Ellis and her husband Nick Hansen live in Long Beach, California.
-They wed in 2019 and have two daughters together, born in 2022 and 2024.
+Ellis and her husband live in Long Beach, California.
+They have two children.